ais-open/azure-blueprint/README.md

 ## Solution components

 This Azure Blueprint automatically deploys an IaaS web application reference architecture with pre-configured security controls to help customers achieve compliance with FedRAMP requirements.
 The solution consists of Azure Resource Manager templates and PowerShell scripts that guide resource deployment and configuration.
-Accompanying Azure Blueprint [compliance documentation](https://github.com/AppliedIS/azure-blueprint/wiki) is provided, indicating security control inheritance from Azure and where deployed resources and configurations align with NIST SP 800-53 security controls, thereby enabling organizations to fast-track compliance obligations.
+Accompanying Azure Blueprint [compliance documentation](https://github.com/AppliedIS/azure-blueprint/wiki) is provided, indicating security control inheritance from Azure and the deployed resources and configurations that align with NIST SP 800-53 security controls, thereby enabling organizations to fast-track compliance obligations.

 ## Architecture diagram